School trailer in Lyons stolen after prom

-Lyons, Kan.
-(KSNW) – Just hours after the Lyons school prom this month, two people in a truck backed up to the school trailer in the parking lot and drove away.
+LYONS, Kan.
+(KSNW) — Just hours after the Lyons school prom this month, two people in a truck backed up to the school trailer in the parking lot and then drove away with it.

 It leaves the school without a trailer.

-“So it’s just really sad that somebody wants to steal a school trailer,” said Kelly Nusser the USD 405 High School principal.
+“So it’s just really sad that somebody wants to steal a school trailer,” said Kelly Nusser, USD 405 high school principal.
 “I’m just… wow.”

 Nusser said the trailer was used to unload supplies for prom, which was being held at the Central Elementary School.
 The trailer was left in the parking lot.